 The Veradigm and Altera FHIR API allows users to search for and access selected clinical, demographic, and facility information via REST.
 This data is referred to by FHIR as resources and include healthcare or related items such as patients or medications.
 All resources are addressable by a unique identifier (id) that can be used to access or reference them.
 For information on the individual FHIR resources supported by the Veradigm and Altera FHIR API and the requests they support, see the Resources page.

 FHIR resources are accessed through HTTP and use the HTTP verbs.
-For example:
+For example, GET.

 The Veradigm and Altera FHIR API supports both JSON and XML formats.
 By default, the Veradigm and Altera FHIR API returns data in JSON.
 Use the Accept HTTP header to control this format.